Apparence-io/quick_settings/README.md

 - Handle clicks on your tile even when your app has been killed
 - React to user addition or removal of your tile

+Using this plugin below Android 7.0 will have no effect.

-Find more about the native Quick Settings APi on the [official documentation](https://developer.android.com/develop/ui/views/quicksettings-tiles).
+Find more about the native Quick Settings API on the [official documentation](https://developer.android.com/develop/ui/views/quicksettings-tiles).

 Native to Dart communication in an Android Service has been heavily inspired by [firebase_messaging](https://pub.dev/packages/firebase_messaging).